asreview-ftm-hackathon/Introduction/README.md

 - Clearness of the readme (intended for someone with minimal coding experience)
 - Re-usability of the script
 - Final Pitch/Presentation
-- Is the repository public
+- Is the repository public?
 - Track specific bonus